Welcome to Year 1

 Class Teacher - Mrs Stalker

-Teaching Assistants - Mrs Della Corte & Mrs Blair
+Teaching Assistants - Miss Turner & Mrs Blair

 PE will continue every Thursday this term and all children require a full P.E kit.
 Please check that your child’s pumps still fit as some children do seem to have grown!